PorcupineStudio/porcupette/ideas.md

 * Some tool to help keep permalinks permanent
 * Industry focused data warehousing
   * Why should every company build their own warehouse?
+* Analytics like GA.
+Decentralized?
+Agent centric?
+Marketplace that empowers the user?